7031/7031.github.com/README.md

 I'll be adding a blog shortly, most likely using Jekyll (since static content generation is nice).

-I'm not 100% sure whether or not I'll continue using Github pages for my site, since of course I still have my own server, which is nice simply because it's me managing it.
+I'm not 100% sure whether or not I'll continue using Github pages for my site, since of course I still have my own server, which is nice simply because it's me managing it, which is important if I decide to go for something a little more dynamic (Ruby on Rails anyone?).
 On the other hand, Github has pretty good stability.

 License
 ---